 The multiple of income method is the simplest and most common way of determining the value of a key employee.

 As previously noted, most life insurance companies use a common multiple of 8-10 times the key person’s current annual salary, including benefits, as a general guideline.
 Of course, depending on the specifics of the position, a higher or lower multiple may be justified.

-Insurance companies are not limited to the key man valuation methods discussed above are not set in stone.
+Insurance companies are not limited to the key man valuation methods discussed above.
 Each case merits specific consideration, and therefore should be reviewed based on circumstances.
 Working with a true professional that specializes in key man life insurance will assure the best results.